 At GRI™, however, we connect gasket components with a proprietary welding we developed through years of experience.
 Using one-of-a-kind equipment designed and created specifically for GRI™, we can fabricate welded PTFE gaskets of any size that will remain stronger than traditional dovetail gaskets.

 The only PTFE gasket material approved for use with a number of industrial important chlor-alkali chemicals — wet chlorine, dry chlorine, oxygen and sulfuric acid, ethylene dichloride, vinyl chrloride, and sodium hydroxide — is Durlon® 9000.
 The best way to create gaskets with Durlon® 9000 is with lathe cutting.

-GRI™ makes lathe cut PTFE gaskets using only the best quality billets of Durlon® 9000, those that meet ISO 9001 and ISO 9002 quality standards.
+GRI™ makes lathe cut PTFE gaskets using only the best quality billets of Durlon® 9000.
 The material quality is so high, and the lathe cutting process so precise, that all Durlon® 9000 gaskets lathe cut by GRI™ pass the strictest standards.